open-mmlab/mmdetection/docs/en/tutorials/customize_rpn.md

 # Customize RPN

-Region proposal network(RPN) is a submodule in [Faster R-CNN](https://arxiv.org/abs/1506.01497), which generates proposals for the second stage of Faster R-CNN.
-Most two stage detectors in MMDetection use [`RPNHead`](https://github.com/open-mmlab/mmdetection/blob/dev-3.x/mmdet/models/dense_heads/rpn_head.py) to generate proposals as RPN.
-However, any single-stage detector can serve as a RPN since their bounding box predictions can also be regarded as region proposals and thus be refined in the R-CNN.
+Region proposal network (RPN) is a submodule in [Faster R-CNN](https://arxiv.org/abs/1506.01497), which generates proposals for the second stage of Faster R-CNN.
+Most two-stage detectors in MMDetection use [`RPNHead`](https://github.com/open-mmlab/mmdetection/blob/dev-3.x/mmdet/models/dense_heads/rpn_head.py) to generate proposals as RPN.
+However, any single-stage detector can serve as an RPN since their bounding box predictions can also be regarded as region proposals and thus be refined in the R-CNN.
 Therefore, MMDetection v3.0 supports that.

-Here we give an example to illustrate the whole process.
+To illustrate the whole process, here we give an example of how to use an anchor-free single-stage model [FCOS](configs/fcos/fcos_r50-caffe_fpn_gn-head_1x_coco.py) as an RPN in [Faster R-CNN](configs/faster_rcnn/faster-rcnn_r50_fpn_fcos-rpn_1x_coco.py).

 The main contents are as follows: